NuvanaClub/Source-Code/CONTRIBUTING.md

 **Made with ❤️ by VoxHash and the amazing community**

-*Weed Wiki is ready to work with you!* 🌿✨
+*Nuvana Club is ready to work with you!* 🌿✨